ashwin-saaragh/navan_ai_docs/prediction code/README.md

 # How to load and use the model file :

 - Once you've downloaded the model file you can test it in your local system with the code snippet.
+Please use the Github repo with sample code with the link provided in export model page.
 - You need to have python installed in your system. python 2.7+ and 3.4+ comes with pip and virtualenv along with installation.
 Create an environment and install the required packages.
 - Run the following command to install requirements using pip